 That same technological turning point looms for the adjustable mattress foundation.
 Just as bigger and better TV sets contribute to better quality leisure hours, so are adjustable foundations (or bases) contributing to better quality sleeping hours.

-Essential to quality, restorative sleep is the sleep environment, your bedroom.
-It should be cool, dark and quiet, with a comfortable mattress and pillows.
-Yet, even with these essentials, many people sleep in pain or discomfort, employing an army of pillows to support their necks, backs and legs, and they still have problems sleeping.
+Essential to quality, restorative sleep is the sleep environment in your bedroom.
+It should be cool, dark, and quiet, with a comfortable mattress and pillows.
+Yet, even with these essentials, many people sleep in pain or discomfort, employing an army of pillows to support their necks, backs, and legs, and they still have problems sleeping.

 Adjustable foundations allow you to raise or lower the head and foot of the bed via remote control in order to find the sleeping position most comfortable for you.
 Zero gravity refers to that adjustment that puts the least load on your body’s pressure points, thereby affording you the sensation of being in a zero gravity state.